eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

 To get beyond that, we need to _prime_ the mock.
 That means, we need to tell it how to respond to the next request by inserting a "recorded request" into its request pipeline.
 In previous code examples, this was done using the `setupNextResponse()` method.
-Mock-EDC offers an instrumentation API which can be used to insert recorded requests, to clear the queue and to get a count.
+Mock-Connector offers an instrumentation API which can be used to insert recorded requests, to clear the queue and to get a count.

 ### 4.1 Recorded requests

-A `RecordedRequest` is a POJO, that tells the Mock-EDC how to respond to the _next_ Management API request.
+A `RecordedRequest` is a POJO, that tells the Mock-Connector how to respond to the _next_ Management API request.
 To that end, it contains the input parameter type, the data associated with it, plus the return value type plus - most importantly - the data that is supposed to be returned.